jtremesay/vger/README.md

 without a `-d` parameter.

+# Command line parameters

+**Vger**  has a few parameters you can use in inetd configuration.

+- `-d PATH`: use `PATH` to look for files.
+Default is `/var/gemini`
+- `-l LANG`: change the language in the status return code.
+Default is `en`
+- `-v`: enable virtualhost support, the hostname in the query will be considered as a directory name.

 # How to configure Vger using relayd and inetd

 Create directory `/var/gemini/` (I'd allow this to be configured